Post Revisited, Reedited, Reworded, Reblogged From April 03rd 2018

 Scratchy, uncomfortable, tight fitting, restrictive and downright irksome was how l felt in practically anything l wore on my body – so many times all l wanted to do was rip my skin off and felt ever so envious of Worzel Gummidge with his alternative head changing ability!

-Oh l wish, life was that simple!
+Oh how l wished, life was that simple!

 Music was my ability to switch off, because switching off and zoning out were my best defences against a mind that wanted to attack my brain at every opportunity presented!
 I could flap my hands and dance around like a baby elephant to my heart’s content and damned to all who disagreed with my frolics!